 - Cell death via apoptosis

-Stem cells are not immature cells that can go on to differentiate into various specialised, mature cell types within a certain lineage.
+Stem cells are immature cells that can go on to differentiate into various specialised, mature cell types within a certain lineage.
 They are key to determining a tissue’s ability to replenish lost cells, as they are able to self-renew indefinitely.
 Thus where stem cells are present, new cells can be formed in response to disease, environmental stressors or normal replenishment of cells at the end of their lifespan.

 Tissues can be classified into 3 types depending on the ability to self-repair, which depends on their stem cell activity: